ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/nme-best-albums-2018-vinyl.markdown

   \ 1975.</p>"
 section3-content: "<p>Sound good?
 Well to win all you have to do is enter the form\
   \ below for a chance to win.</p>\r\n<p>Good luck!</p>"
-entry-title: "Win NME’s best albums of the 2018 on vinyl!"
+entry-title: "Win NME’s best albums of 2018 on vinyl!"
-entry-content: "Enter the draw to win NME’s best albums of the 2018 on vinyl\r\nby\
+entry-content: "Enter the draw to win NME’s best albums of 2018 on vinyl\r\nby completing\
-  \ completing the form below before 23:59 on 31st of December 2018."
+  \ the form below before 23:59 on 31st of December 2018."
 has-winner: false
-prize-description: "NME’s best albums of the 2018 on vinyl.\r\nEach winner will be\
+prize-description: "NME’s best albums of 2018 on vinyl.\r\nEach winner will be randomly\
-  \ randomly assigned 1 of the two prizes: \r\n- A collection of NME’s best albums\
+  \ assigned 1 of the two prizes: \r\n- A collection of NME’s best albums of the year,\
-  \ of the year, including records by The 1975, Arctic Monkeys, Idles, Shame, Parquet\
+  \ including records by The 1975, Arctic Monkeys, Idles, Shame, Parquet Courts, Brockhampton\
-  \ Courts, Brockhampton and Sunflower Bean.\r\n- Five of NME’s best albums of 2018,\
+  \ and Sunflower Bean.\r\n- Five of NME’s best albums of 2018, including our winning\
-  \ including our winning album by The 1975"
+  \ album by The 1975"
 special-conditions: "Multiple entries are allowed up to one every day."
 country-restrictions:
 - "GB"